 Background On Why Project Rearc Has Come Into Force

-As a consequence, the ad tech and digital advertising industry is brimming with possible solutions that can bridge the gap left behind by third-party cookie absence.
-Project Rearc is one out of the many initiatives to come that will build a better digital advertising ecosystem where user privacy is of prime importance.
+As a consequence , the ad tech and digital advertising industry are beginning to come up with possible solutions that can bridge the gap left behind by 3P cookie apocalypse.
+Project Rearc is one of the many initiatives to come that will build a better digital advertising ecosystem where user privacy is of prime importance.

 What Has Been Proposed Under Project Rearc

 Direct addressability for advertising will now be focused on only first-party data.
-One of the prime examples of this is an email address which a user provides of his/her own accord.
+One of the prime examples of this is an email address that a user provides of his/her own accord.

 IAB Tech Lab intends to develop stringent technical standards and guidelines that a universal identifier will comply with.
-Following conditions will be met with the universal identifier in place:
+The following conditions will be met with the universal identifier in place:

 - Consumers will always be in full control of the data.
 The data will never be falsely taken from them.